 Is Macrows good for a spreadsheet CRM on Mac?

 Yes, Macrows is a good fit for a spreadsheet CRM on Mac when you want a private grid with real fields, linked records, saved views, and row actions.
+It also works as a lightweight Mac CRM for personal relationships, clients, deals, and follow-ups.
 Use a full CRM when sales operations, team permissions, or pipeline reporting are the main job.